Measuring intrinsic relaxation rates in superconductors using nonlinear response: Summary

-For d-wave superconductors, the situation is more subtle.
+For $d$-wave superconductors, the situation is more subtle.
 In the collisionless limit, the Higgs amplitude decays as $1/t^b$ with $b\approx 2.5$ (numerically), whereas the nonlinear current $J_{xxxx}$ decays as $1/t$.
-Both behaviors arise from intrinsic pseudospin dephasing caused by inhomogeneous pseudomagnetic fields.
 When pseudospin relaxation is introduced, the oscillation amplitude and the recovery rate become dominated by contributions from the antinodes and nodes, respectively.
 Assuming a relaxation of the form $\gamma_k \propto \omega_k^p$, which vanishes at the nodes but not at the antinodes, the oscillation amplitude acquires an exponential decay, while the recovery rate remains a power law.
 In practice, $T_{2,\text{antinode}}$ can be extracted from the nonlinear current $J_{xxxx}\propto e^{-t/T_{2,\text{antinode}}}/t$, while the gap recovery follows $\Delta^R(t)\propto t^{-4/p}$, providing access to the energy–momentum dependence of pseudospin relaxation.

-Finally, we have studied the role of light polarization.
+We also study the role of light polarization.
 In particular, we find that the $B_{2g}$ pseudospin component can be excited by an $x'$-polarized pump (at $45^\circ$) and detected through the nonlinear current $J_{xyx'x'}$.
 By comparing decay rates for different irreps, both in the collisionless limit and with pseudospin damping, we confirm that distinct irreducible representations indeed exhibit different decay behaviors, and that these can be probed by adjusting pump and probe polarization, as well as the direction of nonlinear current probed.
-We hope that the results contained herein will prove useful for optical interrogation of superconductors.
+We hope that the results contained herein will prove useful for optical interrogation of clean superconductors.

+Finally, we note that disorder may affect the dynamics of superconductors.
+For instance, it has been discussed that in $s$-wave superconductors the Higgs mode may become undamped in the collisionless limit within a finite time window in the presence of magnetic impurities \cite{Li_2024, Dzero_2024}.
+For $d$-wave superconductors, disorder may wash out the oscillation peak of the nonlinear current at frequency $\omega=2\Delta$ \cite{Benfatto_2023}.
+How to disentangle disorder-induced decay rate from intrinsic relaxation rates with energy or momentum dependence, and what role polarization control plays in disordered superconductors, remain open questions and are left for future work.

 {\bf Acknowledgements} We acknowledge useful discussions with Sarang Gopalakrishnan.
 We also thank Sarang Gopalakrishnan and Yang-Zhi Chou for feedback on the manuscript.
 This work was supported by the U.S. National Science Foundation under NSF grant number DMR-2516302.